gencay/vscode-chatgpt/README.md

 ## Other available commands

 - `ChatGPT: Ask anything`: Free-form text questions within conversation window.
-- `ChatGPT: Clear session`: Clears the current session and resets your connection with ChatGPT
+- `ChatGPT: Reset session`: Clears the current session and resets your connection with ChatGPT
 - `ChatGPT: Clear conversation`: Clears the conversation window and resets the thread to start a new conversation with ChatGPT.
 - `ChatGPT: Export conversation`: Exports the whole conversation in Markdown for you to easily store and find the Q&A list.